shreyas-makes/papercup-ai/README.md

 The foundation of the application's data structure was established by creating and implementing all the necessary database models.
 We developed the User model with Devise integration, the Call model for tracking call details, the CreditTransaction model for financial operations, and the CallRate model for determining call pricing.
 Money-Rails was integrated for handling currency fields, and we created service objects for managing credit operations and call completions.
 Comprehensive testing was implemented for all models and services to ensure reliability and data integrity.

+### March 27, 2025 - Keypad Enhancement and Keyboard Support

+The dialer keypad was enhanced with full keyboard support, allowing users to input phone numbers using their physical keyboard in addition to the on-screen keypad.
+We implemented event listeners for both number keys and special keys like backspace and enter, maintaining visual feedback when keys are pressed.
+This implementation ensures a seamless experience across different input methods while preserving the existing validation and formatting rules.
+The keyboard support was carefully integrated to feel natural and intuitive, improving accessibility and user efficiency during call initiation.

+### March 26, 2025 - Country Selector and Phone Input Implementation

+We completed the country selector and phone input components, which form the core of the dialer interface.
+The country selector was implemented as a searchable dropdown with flags and country codes, allowing users to quickly find and select their desired country.
+The phone input field features real-time formatting as users type, complete with a clear button for easy correction.
+We refined the design to follow modern UI standards by removing letters under numbers on the keypad, focusing on a clean, efficient interface.
+These components work together seamlessly, ensuring proper phone number validation and formatting based on the selected country.

+### March 25, 2025 - Initial Rails Application Setup

+The Papercup project was initialized with Rails 8 using the specified technology stack.
+We configured the application with PostgreSQL for the database, Redis for background job processing, and set up the frontend framework with Stimulus.js, Turbo, and Tailwind CSS.
+The initial application structure was established with proper environment configuration, including development and test environments.
+We implemented the Work Sans font family throughout the interface and created the basic layout structure following the design specifications.
+This foundation set the stage for the modular, component-based development approach that would follow.

 ## Technology Stack

 - **Frontend**: Stimulus, Turbo, Tailwind CSS